This review isn't a pixel peeping, deep delve into settings, breakdown of everything Sony.

 Portraits & groups:

 Again this system just makes things easier for you.
 Want to be creative and place your subject at the corner of your frame?
 Not a problem because the focus points go out that far.
 Want to shoot wide open at f/1.4?
 Not a problem because EyeAF will lock onto an eye and stay there as long as you want it to.
-Colours are a little different to Nikon but that's easily fixed in Lightroom by applying a camera profile and then a preset if you wish.
+Colours are a little different to Nikon but that's easily changed in Lightroom by applying a camera profile and then a preset if you wish.
 Again the one thing I would say is watch out for when you want to focus on say a ring hand on a shoulder and a face immediately behind.
 If you have Face/Eye priority in AF switched on you might find the camera will ignore the ring and focus on the eye even if the focus spot is on the hand.
 I've set a custom button to switch FEPAF on/off.

 Another nice thing to be able to do is hold the camera at ground level and be able to easily both frame (flip out screen) and make sure your shot is in focus (that EyeAF again).
 No more lying in muddy puddles!